 She has provided training and professional development for the City of Chicopee, Mass.; Holyoke Day Nursery, regional roundtable meetings of children’s librarians from Boston to southern Connecticut; Square One after school enrichment for literacy; Bright Horizons Corporate Day Care, Head Start, and Springfield City Library literacy STARR volunteers, to name a few.
 She served a year as (former) children’s librarian at Mason Square, Springfield, MA.

 She earned a B.A. cum laude in English literature from Middlebury College, attended their German Summer School, uses French, Italian, & Spanish, even bits of Japanese & Russian in her many programs.
 Foreign language learning is a favorite hobby.

-Training: Shakespeare & Co., Lenox, MA–Speech, voice/body work with founder Tina Packer, countless professional workshops in singing, storytelling, acting, Alexander Technique, violin (Jan Stocklinski), classical and folk music.
+Training: Shakespeare & Co., Lenox, MA–Speech, voice/body work with founder Tina Packer, rhetorical with Dennis Krausnick, countless professional workshops in singing, storytelling, acting, Alexander Technique, violin (Jan Stocklinski), classical and folk music.
 Middlebury College, B.A. cum laude, English literature, with other liberal arts studies in French, German, music.
-Deutsche Schule cabaret with Herbert & Eva Nelson, Middlebury College German Summer School.
+Deutsche Schule cabaret in German with Herbert & Eva Nelson (who performed cabaret in the Weimar Republic), Middlebury College German Summer School.

 My strongest training?
 Thirty years, full-time, making my living in front of thousands of different audiences.
 It’s been difficult, but I’ve wrested some real inner diamonds from this experience.